Inochentism: Soviet takeover and Bessarabian survival

 Inochenție was however freed following the February Revolution of 1917 and returned to Balta, reunifying the movement which had been divided by schismatic infighting during his absence.
 Together with several hundreds followers, mainly female and Romanian-speaking, he founded a commune in Ananiv raion.
 The commune (named Rai or Raiu, "paradise"), was reportedly designed by a Bessarabian German, and divided along three streets.
 It covered some 45 hectares, including a vineyard, orchard and garden, a deep pond used in baptism, a wooden church which could hold 600, a hostel and an inner citadel with a tower.
 Also featured was an intricate underground complex of galleries: from it, Inochenție would "ascend to heaven" every evening.
 These stone "caves" also held private rooms or prayer cells, and were supposedly the most attractive part of the religious complex.
 Inochenție died only months later, toward the end of 1917.

 Sources attest that, around 1918, the commune was in the care of Simeon Levizor (Inochenție's brother), assisted in this task by fellow "Apostles" Iacob of Dubăsari and Ivan of Cosăuți.
-On September 14, 1920, the monastery was forcefully closed by the Bolsheviks, while Inochenție's family and the leaders of the Inochentists being either killed or arrested and tried in Odessa.
+On September 14, 1920, the monastery was forcefully closed by the Bolsheviks, while Inochenție's family and the leaders of the Inochentists being either killed or arrested and tried in Odesa.
 The Rai establishment continued to function in the 1920s, when Ananiv was included in the Moldavian Autonomous Soviet Socialist Republic.
 The new Soviet administration tried to transform it into a kolkhoz named "From Darkness to Light".
 However, in 1930, the Soviet anti-religious newspaper Bezbozhnik announced that Inochentism had been stamped out of Soviet Moldavia, noting that the sect was still active in Romanian Bessarabia.
-According to one Romanian account of the mid 1920s, the Inochentists were even making converts in the west and south, among peasants from the "Old Kingdom".
+According to one Romanian account of the mid-1920s, the Inochentists were even making converts in the west and south, among peasants from the "Old Kingdom".
 By the 1940s, the estimated total of Romanian Inochentists was 2,000.
 The surviving Inochentist sections in Soviet lands suffered during the Great Purge: all the Inochentist nuns still living at Rai were put to death by the NKVD.

 In Romanian territories, the movement became the subject of renewed media and political interest, while coming into conflict with the prevalent Romanian Orthodox Church.
 The new keepers of Inochentist doctrines, described as by "charlatans" by Clark, were self-appointed patriarchs, deemed incarnations of the Holy Spirit or Second Comings of Christ.
 The government perceived the movement as "harmful" for Romanian society and in contradiction with public order, so, in 1925, the Inochentist church was officially banned.
 In 1926, a church leader was arrested by Romanian authorities as he tried to set up a new congregation in Budești.